dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 | ![image5]       		|   	![image6]         |
 | Counter Clockwise     |   	Flipped           |

-To train the car to correct itself in problemcaic driving conditions.
+To train the car to correct itself in problematic conditions.
 I have applied two different strategies.

 The first strategy is to collect samples by driving alone the edge of the road.
 Then the .csv file is modified by adding a delta to the directions in order to correct the directions.